Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

 ## Change plan

-Pre-requisite: Set "RejectSubscriptionUpdates" Key in App config to "False".
-If "True" or Key doesnt exist, updates will be rejected by the webhook.
+Pre-requisite: Set "AcceptSubscriptionUpdates" Key in App config to "True".
+If "False" or Key doesnt exist, updates will be rejected by the webhook.

 The diagram below illustrates the flow of information between Azure and the Azure marketplace SDK client application.